 (4) given an acceptable Doctoral Candidate's Presentation in an area of current research;

-(5) passed a reading competence examination in a foreign language; (6) participated in the probability and statistics seminar and statistics workshop.
+(5) Participated in the probability and statistics seminar and statistics workshop.
 This participation will be checked and enforced by the thesis advisor;

 Admission To Candidacy: Before petitioning for admission to candidacy, a student must have:

 - (1) completed half of the residence requirements;

 (2) maintained a B average in his or her formal course work;

 (3) passed the written examinations at the Ph.D. level;

 (5) obtained the consent of a faculty member who will accept the responsibility of directing a dissertation.